karmada-io/website/docs/userguide/scheduling/scheduler-estimator.md

 title: Cluster Accurate Scheduler Estimator For Rescheduling
 ---

-Users could divide their replicas of a workload into different clusters in terms of available resources of member clusters.
-When some clusters are lack of resources, scheduler would not assign excessive replicas into these clusters by calling karmada-scheduler-estimator.
+Users can distribute workload replicas across different clusters based on the available resources in each member cluster.
+When some clusters lack resources, the scheduler will avoid assigning excessive replicas to them by using the Karmada-scheduler-estimator.

 ## Prerequisites